Updated: April 24, 2025

 Women’s healthcare in Portugal is delivered in health centers, clinics, and hospitals.
 The SNS covers maternity care, and expectant mothers generally receive care at the public hospital close to where they live.
 You can also purchase private health insurance if you want to go down this route.
 With private insurance, you can access private services, clinics, and consultations, and the level of English is generally of a very high standard.

 Parental care will take place in the hospital, and during the initial appointment, the mother-to-be will receive a Pregnancy Booklet.
 This is where her doctor will record the ongoing medical information about the pregnancy process.
 Parental classes are offered in maternity wards, although they are not usually subsidized through the public Portuguese healthcare system.
-Midwives will be on hand to help with the delivery of the birth.
+Midwives will be on hand to help with the delivery of the baby.

 Healthcare services for children in Portugal

 Children can access health services in Portugal for free.
 The social security contributions of their parent/guardian cover this under the Portuguese National Health Service (SNS).
-Children have regular health checks from birth and access services for screening, examination, vaccinations, and nutritional healthcare.
+Children have regular health checks from birth and access to services for screening, examination, vaccinations, and nutritional healthcare.
 A record to chart their progress will also be provided.

 Portugal has a national vaccination system that is included in the SNS.
 This includes vaccinations against the following diseases: Hepatitis B, Diphtheria, Tetanus, Pertussis, Polio, Measles, Mumps, and Rubella.